Rai Mae Fah Luang Art and Culture Park were home to one of the Mae Fah Luang Foundation’s many projects.

 Rai Mae Fah Luang changed from an educational site; to a center for Lanna art and culture.

 I have seen Lanna artifacts on display in many places on my travels around northern Thailand.
-But one thing that made Mae Fah Luang Art and Cultural Park stand out from the rest was the display of Teak.
+But one thing that made Rai Mae Fah Luang Art and Cultural Park stand out from the rest was the display of Teak wood.

 I got very excited when I saw the absolutely fantastic display of Teak and the products made from it.
-Not that the surroundings weren’t beautiful, and the other things on display weren’t interesting because they were.
+Not that the surroundings weren’t beautiful, and the other things on display weren’t interesting.

 But, the Teak exhibition was out of the ordinary; it took my breath away, and excited me in a way, so it got my attention and I focused on this for the rest of my visit.